ishspsy/MKerW-A/README.md

 - All the other supplementary files are located in the directory ["**Other_functions**"](https://github.com/ishspsy/MKerW-A/tree/master/Other_functions).

-- All the codes generating figures presented in the manuscript are located in the directory ["**Generating_Figures**"](https://github.com/ishspsy/MKerW-A/tree/master/Generating_Figures).
+- All the codes generating figures presented in the paper are located in the directory ["**Generating_Figures**"](https://github.com/ishspsy/MKerW-A/tree/master/Generating_Figures).

 - All the resulting files (e.g. .MAT and .eps) are located in the directory ["**Results_files**"](https://github.com/ishspsy/MKerW-A/tree/master/Resulting_files).